blindshen14/blindshen14/README.md

 # blindshen14

-I build small tools for myself first, then share the ones that turn out useful.
+I build small tools for myself first.
+Most of them start as something missing in my own workflow.
+If they turn out useful, I share them.

-Right now I'm focused on:
+## Currently shipping

+**Toolzer**
+A visual toolkit for Obsidian focused on reading and writing comfort: typography, spacing, width, highlights, themes, paper textures, reader tools, and presets.

+## Building next

+**Screen Translator**
+A practical translation tool for real reading flow, especially when existing tools feel clunky or incomplete.

+## What you'll find here

 - Obsidian plugins
 - desktop utility tools
-- translation / reading helpers
+- translation and reading helpers
-- small experimental software that is actually meant to ship
+- small experimental software that is meant to ship

-## Current focus

-### Toolzer

-A visual toolkit for Obsidian focused on reading and writing comfort:

-- typography
-- spacing
-- width
-- highlights
-- themes
-- paper textures
-- reader tools
-- presets

-It started as a tool for my own workflow, and now I'm preparing it for public release.

-### Screen Translator

-A practical translation tool I'm building for real reading use cases, especially when existing tools feel clunky or incomplete.

-Still in active build.

-## How I work
+## Approach

+- build for real use first
-- I prefer small useful products over big abstract plans
+- keep products small and useful
-- I like shipping compact tools that solve a real annoyance
-- I care about workflows, readability, and software that feels personal

-## What you'll find here

-- indie tools
-- Obsidian experiments
-- utility software
-- messy prototypes that may become real products later

-## Notes

-I'm not trying to build a giant startup page here.
+- ship before over-polishing

-This profile is mostly a home for things I'm making, testing, and slowly releasing.
+This profile is a home for tools I'm making, testing, and slowly releasing.

-If something here is useful to you, that's already a win.